TEALSK12/introduction-to-computer-science/lesson_24.md

 Students will be able to...

-* Apply variables to track values throughout a script.
+* Apply variables to track values throughout a script or program.

 ## Materials and preparation